 - Attention to detail in this task is a key to keeping our children safe.
 No child shall be allowed to leave with an adult who is not on our list.

 - After confirming that the person is approved for pick up, you will hand them a ticket that they will give to the student’s leader when retrieving the child.

 - By 8 pm, your job is complete.
-All children should have be picked up by this time.
+All children should have been picked up by this time.

 If you have served in EFCC’s Awana, Children or Youth Ministry before you are already approved to serve.
 (Note: You must have completed the application process and a background check.)